visig9/first-err/README.md

 ## Features

-- Find first `Err` in `Iterator<Result<T, E>>` and allow to iterating continuously.
+- Easy-to-use: simple and no way to using wrong.
-- Speed: Roughly on par with a hand-written loop, using lazy evaluation and without allocation.
+- Minimized: no `std`, no `alloc`, zero dependency.
-- Minimized: no `std`, no `alloc`, no dependency.
+- Fast: Roughly on par with a hand-written loop, using lazy evaluation and no allocation.